joshuaandrewsN/ncpbootcamp/NutanixConcepts/NutanixConcepts.rst

 A large number of AOS services are running inside the CVM.

-- Apache Zookeeper implements Zeus, which is the Nutanix library that all other components use to access the cluster configuration.
+- Apache **Zookeeper** implements Zeus, which is the Nutanix library that all other components use to access the cluster configuration.
-- Medusa is a Nutanix abstraction layer that sits in front of the database that holds metadata.
-A modified form of Apache Cassandra distributes the database across all nodes in the cluster.
+- **Medusa** is a Nutanix abstraction layer that sits in front of the database that holds metadata.
+  - A modified form of Apache **Cassandra** distributes the metadata database across all nodes in the cluster.
-- From the perspective of the hypervisor, Stargate is the main point of contact for the Nutanix cluster.
+- From the perspective of the hypervisor, **Stargate** is the main point of contact for the Nutanix cluster.
-- In the Nutanix cluster, each node runs a Curator process that watches over the entire process.
+- In the Nutanix cluster, each node runs a **Curator** process that watches over the entire process.
+  - Curator is responsible for managing and distributing tasks throughout the cluster, including disk balancing, proactive scrubbing, and many more